The Best Discounts at Target Field for Twins Baseball in 2023

 If you are a student.
 Students will also get a free ride pass.
-To find out more head over to TwinsBaseball.com/sutdent.
+To find out more head over to TwinsBaseball.com/student.

 If you are traveling with over 3 people, save yourself the hassle and just park in Ramp A or B. Cost is $10-$15 for a game.
-The ramps can be accessed from highway 394 heading East in the Cities and exit back onto the highway too.
+The ramps can be accessed from Highway 394 heading East into the Cities and exit back onto the highway too.